spekkionu/laravel-assetcachebuster/README.md

 This will create a config file at app/config/packages/spekkionu/assetcachebuster/config.php Use this file to configure the package.

+Set the `enabled` flag in the config to `true` in order for asset urls to be prefixed.

 Usage
 =====

-For any asset urls you want to be able to cache you must use the Asset::url($url) facade rather than directly outputting the url.
+For any asset urls you want to be able to cache you must use the `Asset::url($url)` facade rather than directly outputting the url.
-For example if you wanted to link to a stylesheet located at /css/stylesheet.css you would add the following to your view
+For example if you wanted to link to a stylesheet located at `/css/stylesheet.css` you would add the following to your view
 ```html
 <link rel="stylesheet" href="<?php echo Asset::url('/css/stylesheet.css');?>">
 ```